 I figured out the problem with the black artifacts.
 When geometry is intersecting, the black artifacts appear.
 Forward Shading on or off and different AA Settings don’t change anything.

 Solution: make sure you don’t have any intersecting geometry when building your world.
-I created inside of 3dsmax a box, all vertices have been closed.
+I created an inside of the 3dsmax box, all vertices have been closed.
 It’s basically one mesh.
-I replaced the three primitive planes with the new box and clean unwrapped uvws..
+I replaced the three primitive planes with the new box and clean unwrapped uvws.

 Result: Clean edges and no AA issues.

 When using MSAA, you can already use 8xMSAA.
 I saw a clear difference in the AA of the edges.
 However, in order to use MSAA you need to check the following three settings.